Getting involved in PHARMAC's decision-making

 Most New Zealanders are affected by PHARMAC’s funding decisions, so it’s important that we understand your views when we are making choices.

 - Whether to fund a new medicine

 - Whether to widen or restrict access to an already funded medicine

-How do we formally consult?
+How do we formally consult on decisions about medicines?